 It’s important to note that if women with dense breasts are diagnosed with breast cancer, they are not at higher risk of dying from breast cancer, compared to women without dense breasts.

 The U.S. Food and Drug Administration (FDA) requires mammography facilities to inform patients whether or not they have dense breasts and to recommend that women discuss breast density and breast cancer risk with their health care provider.

 What factors are associated with dense breasts?

 Several factors play a role in determining breast density, including:

 - Age.
 Women under 50 tend to have higher breast density than older women.
-In particular, breast density often declines after menopause.
-Older women, however, can have dense breasts.
+In particular, breast density often declines after menopause, but older women, however, can still have dense breasts.

 - Genetic factors.
 Evidence suggests that breast density is associated with genetic factors that can be inherited.